 Openings in moment frame beams are not generally recommended.
 As with typical gravity framing, any openings in steel moment frame beams should be carefully coordinated and designed by the engineer.
 For situations where openings occur in non-seismic moment frame beams, we recommend that the opening occur within an area made up of the intersection of the middle third of the beam depth and length.
 The opening should also not be wider than the depth of the beam.
 All beam openings should be reinforced for shear, bending, and serviceability requirements as needed.
 See Figure M7 below.

 For Special Moment Frame (SMF) projects, we do not recommend openings in moment frame beams.
 Special Moment Frames rely on the ability of the beam to form a hinge at a specific and predictable location under seismic load.
 Adding openings to an SMF beam may lead to unexpected hinging at or near the opening location.
-If there is no other alternative and an opening must occur, please contact SidePlate Systems.
+If there is no other alternative and an opening must occur, please contact your Regional Engineer or SidePlate Engineer.

 Figure M7 - Beam Penetrations for Low Seismic